charliedotau/Smart-Meter-File-Format-Examples-Aus/README.md

 ## The goal of this repo
 The goal of this repo is to collate as many examples as possible of the different file formats used by Australian electricity utilities and distributors for supplying customers with their smart meter data.
 Nothing more, nothing less.

+My hope is that if successful in this goal, this project will be a good stepping stone towards an open source project that provides tools to standardises these myriad file formats into a single developer-friendly one.

 ## How you can help
 If you live in Australia, have a smart meter and your utility or distributor can supply you with an electronic copy of the data, please help by uploading an example of the file.
 More detail on how to do that in the `examples` folder.